Economy of China: History

-Historically, China was one of the world's foremost economic powers for most of the two-millennia Pax Sinica from the 1st until the 19th century.
+Historically, China was one of the world's foremost economic powers for most of the two millennia of Pax Sinica, spanning from the 1st until the 19th century.
 China accounted for around one-quarter to one-third of global GDP until the mid-1800s.
 China's share of global GDP was one-third in 1820 as the Industrial Revolution was beginning in Great Britain.
-China's GDP in 1820 was six times as large as Britain's, the largest economy in Europe – and almost twenty times the GDP of the nascent United States.
+China's GDP in 1820 was six times as large as Britain's, the largest economy in Europe, and almost twenty times the GDP of the nascent United States.

 At the end of the Chinese Civil War, the economy was devastated.
-As the defeated Nationalists fled to Taiwan, they stripped China of liquid assets including gold, silver, and the country's dollar reserves.
-By the time the KMT was defeated, commerce had been destroyed, the national currency rendered valueless, and the economy was based on barter.
+As the defeated Kuomintang retreated to Taiwan, they stripped mainland China of liquid assets, including gold, silver, and the country's dollar reserves.
+By the time the Kuomintang (KMT) was defeated, commerce had been destroyed, the national currency rendered valueless, and the economy reduced to barter.

-The People's Republic of China's development from one of the poorest countries to one of the largest economies was the quickest of any country.
-From 1949 until the Chinese economic reform in 1978, a self-sufficient and self-reliant economy was established that was state-led and focused on rapid industrialization with market activity remaining underground.
+The development of the People's Republic of China (PRC) from one of the poorest countries to one of the largest economies was the quickest of any country.
+From 1949 until the reform and opening up in 1978, the country maintained a self-sufficient, state-led economy focused on rapid industrialization, while substantial market activity remained underground.
+The period of the Great Leap Forward and the Great Chinese Famine negatively impacted the economy.
 Economic reforms began under Deng Xiaoping.
 China subsequently became the world's fastest-growing major economy, with growth rates averaging 10% over 30 years.
-Many scholars consider the Chinese economic model as an example of authoritarian capitalism, state capitalism or party-state capitalism under the general secretaryship of Xi Jinping.
+Many scholars consider the Chinese economic model as an example of authoritarian capitalism, state capitalism, or party-state capitalism under the general secretaryship of Xi Jinping.
+At the same time, scholars have also emphasized differences across reform-era leaderships, especially between the Deng Xiaoping and Xi Jinping era.
+Another inflection point is the COVID-19 pandemic, which had an enduring impact on the Chinese economy.
+Yuen Yuen Ang characterizes the post-pandemic period as "China's economic paradox:" a period of rapid technological catch-up paired with a broad growth slowdown.